Muhammad-Haris-O/3D-Portfolio/README.md

 Works on any static host (GitHub Pages, Netlify, Vercel) since it has no server-side dependencies.

 ## License
-© 2026 Muhammad Haris O. All rights reserved.# 3D-Portfolio
+© 2026 Muhammad Haris O. All rights reserved.# Animation